baumerdev/ibantools-germany/README.md

 This TypeScript/JavaScript library validates German bank account numbers and can be used as an enhancement of IBAN validators like [IBANTools](https://simplify.github.io/ibantools/).

+If you need German bank data in your project e.g. to auto-fill forms when a user enters an IBAN, take a look the side project  [BankData-Germany](https://baumerdev.github.io/bankdata-germany/).

 * [Installation](#installation)
 * [Usage](#usage)
 * [Data Source](#data-source)